bwohlberg/py2jn/README.md

 ## Usage

+### Command line

-To convert a Python script into a Jypyter notebook do
+To convert a Python script into a Jupyter notebook do
 ```bash
   python -m py2jn input.py output.ipynb
 ```
 To execute the notebook do
 ```bash
   jupyter nbconvert --to=notebook --execute output.ipynb